 At the start of any criminal case, we will submit a Rule 16 discovery demand to the state’s attorney.
-Under North Dakota law, this allows us to collect all of the evidence the state has against the you.
-Evidence usually consists of police report, audio/video recordings, witness statements, chemical test results, photographs, or lab reports.
-At this point multiple attorneys and support staff will go through your file with a fine-toothed comb looking for any factual, constitutional, statutory, or other legal issues that we can raise to the court.
+Under North Dakota law, this allows us to collect all of the evidence the state has against you.
+Evidence usually consists of police reports, audio/video recordings, witness statements, chemical test results, photographs, or lab reports.
+At this point, multiple attorneys and support staff will go through your file with a fine-toothed comb looking for any factual, constitutional, statutory, or other legal issues that we can raise to the court.
 If there are substantive issues in the case, we then draft a motion to suppress or dismiss certain evidence.
 Often times the evidence we seek to suppress has to do with statements or actions made by our clients that may be incriminating to the case.
 Other examples include chemical test results or physical evidence that is unreliable.

-The suppression or dismissal of evidence in a criminal case is an important tool because it weakens the prosecutions ability to convince a jury at trial that the defendant is guilty.
+The suppression or dismissal of evidence in a criminal case is an important tool because it weakens the prosecution’s ability to convince a jury at trial that the defendant is guilty.
 This brings us to the next stage in the process – negotiating.

 How Plea Negations Work in North Dakota

-In almost every criminal case in North Dakota there are plea negotiations between the prosecution and the defense.
+In almost every criminal case in North Dakota, there are plea negotiations between the prosecution and the defense.
 Effective plea negotiating often starts with the client and what they are hoping happens with the case.
-Many times the client does not want a felony conviction on their record so we will negotiate the charges down to a misdemeanor level or seek a deferred judgement – which results in the charges being ultimately dismissed subject to certain conditions.
+Many times the client does not want a felony conviction on their record so we will negotiate the charges down to a misdemeanor level or seek a deferred judgment – which results in the charges being ultimately dismissed subject to certain conditions.
 Other times clients want to avoid jail time.
 We may then propose that the client perform community service or some other form of service.
-Regardless of the negotiation it is always the client’s decision whether to settle the case or to proceed to trial in the case.
+Regardless of the negotiation, it is always the client’s decision whether to settle the case or to proceed to trial in the case.

 North Dakota’s Criminal Trial Process

-In North Dakota every person charged with a crime has the right to take their case to a jury trial.
+In North Dakota, every person charged with a crime has the right to take their case to a jury trial.
 Our attorneys are very experienced in trying cases to juries.
 See our CASE RESULTS section of our website to see some of our impressive victories.
 At trial, the State’s Attorney has to prove to the jury beyond a reasonable doubt that you are guilty of the offense you have been accused of.
-We take a proactive approach and establish our side of the story instead of sitting back and reacting to the prosecutions allegations.
+We take a proactive approach and establish our side of the story instead of sitting back and reacting to the prosecution’s allegations.
 This is the Sand Law difference.